deepshig/mastermind/documentation.md

 <img src="resources/guess_2.jpg" width="140">

 In the available Kripke model :
-* Worlds where second color is not yellow wll be eliminated.
+* Worlds where second color is not yellow will be eliminated.
 * Worlds where first color is blue, or third color is green will be eliminated.
 * Worlds where pink is present in any of the positions will be eliminated.